-- Fall Semester Start: January 15
+- To start in the Fall Semester: January 15

-- Spring Semester Start: October 1
+- To start in the Spring Semester: October 1

 Applications to the department are submitted online through the Graduate School’s application page.
 The application must include the components listed below, submitted electronically.
 Do not send hard copy documents to the Mathematics Department or to the Graduate School.
 The information below provides a general overview of the policies, but the full description can be found in the UA Catalog’s admissions criteria page.